jacubero/aws-architect-associate/docs/elasticity.rst

 The approach of giving precedence to the policy that provides the largest capacity applies even when the policies use different criteria for scaling in.
 For example, if one policy terminates three instances, another policy decreases the number of instances by 25 percent, and the group has eight instances at the time of scale in, Amazon EC2 Auto Scaling gives precedence to the policy that provides the largest number of instances for the group.
 This results in the Auto Scaling group terminating two instances (25 percent of 8 = 2).
 The intention is to prevent Amazon EC2 Auto Scaling from removing too many instances.

-3.4. **Predictive scaling**.
+Predictive scaling
+^^^^^^^^^^^^^^^^^^

 Using data collected from your actual EC2 usage and further informed by billions of data points drawn from Amazon.com observations, we use well-trained Machine Learning models to predict your expected traffic (and EC2 usage) including daily and weekly patterns.
 The model needs at least one day's of historical data to start making predictions; it is re-evaluated every 24 hours to create a forecast for the next 48 hours.

 It performs a regression analysis between load metric and scaling metric and schedules scaling actions for the next 2 days, hourly, and repeats this process every day.